promicsw/flow-expressions/Docs/FexElementsRef.md

 ---
 <a id="id-seq"></a>
-### Sequence: `Seq(s => s...)`
+### `Sequence: Seq(s => s...)`
 A Sequence defines a series of steps that must complete in full in order to pass.
-Sequences are the primary building blocks of flow expressions:
+Sequences are the primary building structures of flow expressions:

-- A sequence may contain any compound (and nested) structure of elements including other sequences.
+- A sequence consists of one or more FexElements.
-- Several elements contain *inner-sequences* as their body.
-- Sequences always typically start with Operators, but may also start with Action(s).
+- All steps in a sequence must succeed for the sequence to pass.
+- *Action* FexElements don't affect the validity of a sequence.
+- Steps in the sequence may be optional (see Opt...) and these also don't affect the validity of a sequence.

 The following is a simple example of sequences.